conanzhangtech/conanzhang.tech/exampleSite/content/terms-of-use.md

 ---
 title: "Terms of Use"
-description: "This Terms of Use explains the rules and guidelines that users must agree to in order to use the website www.conanzhang.tech (also referred to as Facets of Conan ZHANG).
+description: "This Terms of Use explains the rules and guidelines that users must agree to in order to use the website conanzhang.tech (also referred to as Facets of Conan ZHANG).
 This includes sections on acceptable use, intellectual property, user content, privacy, disclaimers, limitation of liability, and governing law."
 draft: false

 ---